J4NN0/happy_wedding/og/README.md

 # happy_wedding

 This is the code I originally wrote during my first year of university.
-Unfortunately for anyone reading it today, I was more focused on the mathematical logic than on writing clean code.
+Unfortunately for anyone reading it today, at the time I was more focused on the mathematical logic than on writing clean/readable code.
+Variable names follow a very mathematical style (think `i`, `j`, `k`), comments are a luxury I couldn’t afford, and there’s no pruning or optimisation implemented — it’s a pure, unfiltered brute-force approach.

+For a clearer (I hope), more readable version (and to spare yourself some headaches), please refer to the [new implementation](https://github.com/J4NN0/happy-wedding/blob/master/js/seating-optimizer.js).

 # Usage